globus/searchable-files-demo/README.md

 It will also create a script named `searchable-files`.

-## Usage

-After installation, you can use the `searchable-files` script.

 > **WARNING**: Always run `searchable-files` from the top level of the
 > repository, unless you pass additional options.
-Its defaults are all written
+The script's defaults are all
-> as relative paths with respect to this directory.
+> written as relative paths with respect to this directory.

 ### Setup